 For the Petcube Bites 2, consider purchasing the Wellness Natural Grain Free Puppy Training Treats, or maybe the Wellness Petite Treats Small Breed Grain Free Dog Treats.

-Keep in mind, too, that these dispensers will also likely work with your dog or cat’s favorite treats as well — just make sure that they are small enough to fit through the dispensing slot.
+Keep in mind, too, that these dispensers will also likely work with your dog’s favorite treats as well — just make sure that they are small enough to fit through the dispensing slot.

 Petcube 2 vs. Furbo — Our Thoughts

-When deciding between the Petcube and Furbo, it’s goes without saying that Petcube Bites 2 has better features to offer like 180° ultra wide-angle lens, 2.4GHz and 5GHz WiFi support, and up to 4 hours (10-second video clips) of free cloud space.
-Plus, it comes with Amazon Alexa assistant already built-in.
+When deciding between the Petcube and Furbo, it goes without saying that Petcube Bites 2 has a few features that really stick out like 2.4GHz and 5GHz WiFi support and Amazon Alexa assistant already built-in.